-Two Groups That Helped Dems Win Back the House Are Joining Forces For 2020
+Two Groups That Helped Dems Win Back the House Are Joining Forces for 2020

 “Without organizations like ours, the real risk is that people just kind of defer their action,” Vaughan said.

-The new merged website will also prioritize a set of already-identified “Super States,” which include Texas, Colorado, Arizona, Florida, Georgia, Maine and North Carolina.
-Voters in those states will play critical roles in determining the presidential outcome or and control of the Senate.
+The new merged website will also prioritize a set of already-identified “Super States,” which include Texas, Colorado, Arizona, Florida, Georgia, Maine, and North Carolina.
+Voters in those states will play critical roles in determining the presidential outcome and control of the Senate.